 With ample cash chasing limited deals, investors began making riskier bets and allowing entrepreneurs to dictate the price and terms of their funding rounds.
 An entire generation came to believe that private market valuations only moved in one direction (up!).
 Interest rate hikes around the globe have now set that combustible market ablaze.

 Down rounds—or a private company selling additional shares at a lower price than its previous financing round—are a new reality we must accept.
-In both Q1 and Q2 2023, they accounted for nearly 20% of all global venture investing rounds, compared to just 5% in 2021.
+In Q1, Q2, and Q3, they accounted for nearly 17% (nearly 1 in 5) of all global venture investing rounds, compared to just 5% in 2021.
 And they’re trending upward.

 Though they’re more common today, down rounds still carry a stigma.
 No founder aspires to a down round, and many are doing everything possible to avoid one.
 Some founders are decreasing burn to extend their runway, hoping the market will recover before they need more capital.
 Others are turning to alternative funding sources like insider-led rounds, extension rounds, bridge financings, and/or venture debt.